JunehyukYoo/etch-a-sketch/README.md

 ## Features
 - Interactive grid where users can draw by hovering over cells
 - Adjustable grid size for more precise or broad drawings
-- Reset button to clear the sketchpad
+- Erase button to clear the sketchpad
-- Optional color modes (e.g., black, rainbow, or shading effect)
+- Optional color modes (so far: black and rainbow)

 ## Technologies Used
 - **HTML**: Structure of the webpage